 But First, Why Even Manage Your Cables?

 Basic cable management can be beneficial for not only aesthetics but also safety.
 Twisted and unorganized cables are at more risk of causing sparks which can lead to fires.
-Managing your cords will give more efficiency in accessing and maintaining your equipment.
+Managing your cords will give you more efficiency in accessing and maintaining your equipment.
 Decluttered cables will of course make for a more visually appealing environment, which may also contribute to cognitive ergonomic benefits.
-Less things visible at your desk = less distractions = more focus!
+Fewer things visible at your desk = fewer distractions = more focus!

 VESA Mount with Tray: While not technically a cable management system, our small form factor VESA mount with a tray will keep your mini pc and power cord organized right behind your monitor.
 These cables will then follow along with the rest of the monitor cables, creating a more streamlined cable management process.
 Some office spaces like call centers will provide small form factor PCs, so sticking them behind the monitors will give more breathing room in those tight cubicles.